mse-data-science/MLOps_Labs/lab07/outliers_attacks_drifts.md

 #  Detecting Outliers, Attacks, and Drift

 In the previous part, we discussed serving a model.
 In this section, we will discuss how to protect our model in the real world.
-We will discuss how to detect outliers, adversarial attacks, and drift using the Alibi Detect library.
+We will discuss how to detect outliers, adversarial attacks, and drift.

 ## Outlier Detection